nicholaswilde/recipes/docs/desserts/choco-taco.md

 ### Step 1

-Microwave the chocolate pizzelle cookies, one at a time, for 45 seconds until pliable.
+Microwave the [chocolate pizzelle cookies][1], one at a time, for 45 seconds until pliable.
 Let them cool in a taco holder (or just hold them with your hands for 30 seconds until they set).

 ### Step 2